-Whether you are sexually active or not, have already been infected with HPV, or it’s the first time you hear about it, there are steps that you can take to protect yourself and to limit your risk of contracting or transmitting the virus.
+Whether you are sexually active or not, have already been infected with HPV or it’s the first time you are hearing about it, there are steps that you can take to protect yourself and to limit your risk of contracting or transmitting the virus.

 The HPV virus can infect anyone who has ever had a sexual encounter even without penetration.
-The most common transmission is by skin-to-skin contact with the penis, scrotum, vagina, vulva, or anus of an infected person.
+The most common transmission is by skin-to-skin contact with the penis, scrotum, vagina, vulva, or anus of a person who has HPV.
 Kissing or touching a partner’s genitals with the mouth can also transmit the HPV virus.

 The fact that you can have the virus without having any signs and symptoms makes it even more important to take steps to protect yourself and your partner.